strategicmarket/webanalytics/README.md

-## ChaoticDash
+## Strategic Machines Web Analytics

-A fullstack web application for managing a variety of key data stores for the xio messaging platform
+A fullstack web application for real time reporting across a variety of key data stores for messaging platform

 The portal to the conversational economy